-Exhibits 10 to 15 of the case no 09/14 relating to similar workmen under similar circumstances(of which this court takes a Judicial notice) depicts a discord between the employees and the management, which is an inference of a motive of strained relationship which in general experience prompts the management to takes stern action against employees.
+Exhibits 10 to 15 depicts a discord between the employees and the management, which is an inference of a motive of strained relationship which in general experience prompts the management to takes stern action against employees.
 This is followed by alleged act of assault upon the member of employer and criminal cases against applicant.
 In absence of direct evidence, these are the circumstances of the case, which cannot be overlooked to suggest a motive for refusal of employment.

 A charge sheet in sessions trial case was filed against the applicant.
-The charges appear to be assault by the group of employees of one Victor Dasgupta, in a meeting of conciliation summoned by Deputy Labour Commissioner .
-It has also appeared from the documents on record that they were aquitted from the case.
+The charges appear to be assault by the group of employees of one Victor Dasgupta, in a meeting of conciliation summoned by Deputy LabourCommissioner .
+It has also appeared from the documents on record that they were aquitted from the case

-There is no charge sheet preceeding a domestic enquiry by the company apart from a chargesheet before the sessions judge.
+There is no charge sheet preceeding a domestic enquiryby the company apart from a chargesheet before the sessions judge.
 No alleged order of transfer of the applicant is on record.
 These facts suggest that there was neither any domestic enquiry nor any alleged transfer has been subject of discord.

-Weighed in the balance of the probabilities, it seems that the alleged protest activities undertaken by the applicant's and his associates has been a cause of discomfort which goes without much barren contradictions that such alleged act of assault upon the arepresentative of the employer side is not supposed to be attended with comfort by the employer.
+Weighed in the balance of the probabilities, it seems that the alleged protest activities undertaken by the applicant's and his associates has been a cause of discomfort which goes without much barren contradictions that such alleged act of alleged assault upon the arepresentative of the employer side is not supposed to be attended with comfort by the employer.

 All these can be taken to suggest an inference of refusal of employment by conduct and restraint of the employees to join the service.
-If at this stage a protest is raised that no independent occular witness has been furthered by the applicant to tender the story of implied refusal, it is not difficult to infer a comparatively weaker position of the employees, in front of the employer .Circumstances of this order leave employees at mercy of employer who has 'dominion' over the employees.Theydonot show guts to appear and depose in favour of fellow colllegues lest they shall invite similar consequences.
+If at this stage a protest is raised that no independent occular witness has been furthered by the applicant to tender the story of implied refusal, it is not difficult to infer a comparatively weaker position of the employees, in front of the employer.
+Circumstances of this order leave employees at mercy of employer who has 'dominion' over the employees.
+Theydonot show guts to appear and depose in favour of fellow collegues lest they shall invite similar consequences.